 Dr Celeste Ianniciello holds a PhD in “Cultural and Postcolonial Studies of the Anglophone World”, from the University of Naples “L’Orientale”, where she is currently a researcher and a member of the Centre for Postcolonial and Gender Studies.
 In 2011-2015 she was involved in the EU Project MeLa* European Museums in an age of migrations (FP7).
 Her research is focused on cultural and visual studies, postcolonial and feminist art, the ethic and aesthetic of borders and border-crossings, in the Mediterranean area.
 She is co-editor of The Postcolonial Museum.
 The Arts of Memory and the Pressures of History (Routledge 2014) and co-author of Memorie transculturali.
 Estetica contemporanea e critica postcoloniale (2016).

-Caterina Scarabicchi is a second-year PhD student in Comparative Literatures and Cultures at Royal Holloway, University of London.
+Caterina Scarabicchi is a final-year PhD student in Comparative Literatures and Cultures at Royal Holloway, University of London.
 Her research interests are migration literature, migration cinema and museum studies.
 Her current research looks at the representations of unauthorised migration in the contemporary Italian and French cultural discourse.
 Contact: Caterina.Scarabicchi.firstname.lastname@example.org

 Kimberley Braxton is a second-year PhD student in English Literature at Keele University.
 Her thesis focuses on the textual and writing community of the Brontë family.
 She is a reviewer for the Brontë Studies journal and is Chief Editor of the peer reviewed Post Graduate Journal: Underconstruction @ Keele.
 She is also a sessional teacher, private tutor and co-organiser of the Humanities Work in Progress Seminar series at Keele University.